PHSERIS/eReg-Binder/README.md

 - Have the "redcap_connect.php" file present and up-to-date within your REDCap webroot (i.e. if your REDCap instance is running in Linux and is setup in /var/www/redcap, then you should have the /var/www/redcap/redcap_connect.php file)
 - The REDCap plugins folder should be created and accessible to the web (ex: /var/www/redcap/plugins)

-I. Clone the repository.
+1. Clone the repository.
 You can clone it directly in your plugins folder. git clone https://github.com/PHSERIS/eReg-Binder.git (or https://github.com/PHSERIS/eReg-Binder.git eregbinder) ... this is for easier references and will clone the project into a folder called "eregbinder".
-You can adjust that name as needed. when the colne is complete you should have something like "/var/www/redcap/plugins/eReg-Binder") II.
-Login to REDCap and navigate to your project's Project Setup screen.
+You can adjust that name as needed. when the colne is complete you should have something like "/var/www/redcap/plugins/eReg-Binder")
-III.
-Click on the "Add or edit Bookmarks" button in the "Setup Project Bookmarks" section -- In the last row the table provide a:
+2. Login to REDCap and navigate to your project's Project Setup screen.
------ Label for the link in the "Enter the label for the link as it is seen on the left-hand menu" box
+3. Click on the "Add or edit Bookmarks" button in the "Setup Project Bookmarks" section
------ The web address for the plugins in the "Enter the web address" box
+- In the last row the table provide a:
------ Make sure that the "Append project ID to URL" checkbox is selected/checked
+-- Label for the link in the "Enter the label for the link as it is seen on the left-hand menu" box -- The web address for the plugins in the "Enter the web address" box -- Make sure that the "Append project ID to URL" checkbox is selected/checked
 Example:
 Label: "Consent Form tracking"
 URL: https://redcap_example.domain.org/redcap/plugins/eReg-Binder/eb_consent_report.php